Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Case Study in CCTV Surveillance Scenarios

 \subsection{Tuning HPM parameters}

-Using the MOCAS dataset \cite{smartlab2022mocas}, we analyzed the results of the subjective and objective measurements of cognitive workload, obtained from ISA answers and APM prediction results as depicted in Fig. \ref{fig:ISA_prediction_performance}.
+Using multimodal dataset for objective cognitive workload assessment on simultaneous tasks, called MOCAS \cite{jo2024mocas}, we analyzed the results of the subjective and objective measurements of CWL, obtained from ISA answers and APM prediction results.
 Then, we tuned the parameters of Eq. \ref{eq:ch05_performance_isa_pred} based on the empirical results of the extensive MOCAS dataset.
-The tuned HPM can estimate the current CCTV mission performance of the human operator from the subjective and objective measurements of cognitive workload.
-The correlation between performance and subjective and objective cognitive workload is illustrated in Fig. \ref{fig:performance_map}.
+The tuned HPM can estimate the current CCTV monitoring task performance of the human operator from the subjective and objective measurements of CWL.
+The correlation between performance and subjective and objective CWL is illustrated in Fig. \ref{fig:human_performance_model}.

-For our surveillance mission with MH-MR teams, each mission consists of three sets.
-To incentivize better performance in each episode, we define the reward function as $r = 0.33$ if the next team mission performance is greater than the current team performance, and 0 otherwise:

-where $P_{team}$ is the mean of all human operator's mission performance, and $P_{team^{\prime}}$ is the predicted team mission performance on the next step, calculated by reflecting transitions in the number of camera views.
-We assume that as the number of camera views ($w_{i}$) increases, the operator's cognitive workload ($h_{n}$) and other state variables ($S^{o}, S^{s}$) will also increase in the next step.
-The correlation between the number of camera views and state variables was found through empirical results from the MOCAS dataset ($p < .01$).
+Each surveillance mission with MH-MR teams consists of three sets.
+To achieve better performance in each episode, we defined the reward function as $r = 0.33$ if the next team mission performance ($P_{team_{t+1}}$) is greater than the current team performance ($P_{team_{t}}$), and 0 otherwise.
+The $P_{team}$ is the mean of all human operator's mission performance, and $P_{team^{\prime}}$ is the predicted team mission performance on the next step, calculated by reflecting transitions in the number of camera views.
+We assume that as the number of camera views ($w_{i}$) increases, the operator's CWL ($h_{n}$) and other state variables ($S^{o}, S^{s}$) will also increase in the next step.
+The correlation between the number of camera views and state variables was found through empirical results from \cite{jo2024mocas,jo2024smart}.